Patient education: Diabetes mellitus type 2: Overview (Beyond the Basics)

 Environmental conditions — Environmental factors such as what you eat and how active you are, combined with genetic causes, affect the risk of developing type 2 diabetes.

-Pregnancy — A small number (about 3 to 5 percent) of pregnant women develop diabetes during pregnancy, called "gestational diabetes."
-Gestational diabetes is similar to type 2 diabetes, but usually resolves after the woman delivers her baby.
+Pregnancy — A small number (approximately 3 to 5 percent) of pregnant women develop diabetes during pregnancy, called "gestational diabetes."
+Gestational diabetes is similar to type 2 diabetes, but it usually resolves after the woman delivers her baby.
 Women who have gestational diabetes are at increased risk for developing type 2 diabetes later in life.
-(See "Patient information: Gestational diabetes mellitus (Beyond the Basics)".)
+(See "Patient education: Gestational diabetes mellitus (Beyond the Basics)".)

 TYPE 2 DIABETES DIAGNOSIS

 The diagnosis of diabetes is based upon your symptoms and the results of blood tests.
-(See "Diagnosis of diabetes mellitus".)
+(See "Clinical presentation and diagnosis of diabetes mellitus in adults".)

 Symptoms — Before being diagnosed with type 2 diabetes, most people have no symptoms at all.
 In those who do have symptoms, the most common include: